NextCenturyCorporation/mcs-scene-generator/README.md

 - [door_occluder.yaml](./ile_configs/door_occluder.yaml) Generates scenes with an occluding wall containing three doors, a tall platform bisecting the room, and a randomly positioned soccer ball retrieval target.
 - [empty_room.yaml](./ile_configs/empty_room.yaml) Generates scenes with no objects by overriding the default random generation behavior.
 - [forced_choice.yaml](./ile_configs/forced_choice.yaml) Generates scenes with the performer agent positioned on top of a tall platform bisecting the room and a randomly positioned soccer ball retrieval target.
+- [last_step.yaml](./ile_configs/last_step.yaml) Generates scenes with an action/step limit ("last step") scaled relative to the room's random dimensions.
 - [specific_object.yaml](./ile_configs/specific_object.yaml) Generates scenes with a consistently sized and colored blue toy car object.
 - [starts_frozen.yaml](./ile_configs/starts_frozen.yaml) Generates scenes in which the performer agent begins frozen for the first 5 to 100 steps.
 - [starts_look_rotate_only.yaml](./ile_configs/starts_look_rotate_only.yaml) Generates scenes in which the performer agent begins able to only use the Look and Rotate actions for the first 5 to 100 steps.
 - [target_soccer_ball.yaml](./ile_configs/target_soccer_ball.yaml) Generates scenes with a soccer ball retrieval target.
+- [two_kidnappings.yaml](./ile_configs/two_kidnappings.yaml) Generates scenes in which the performer agent is kidnapped on steps 501 and 550.

 #### Learning Core Common Sense Concepts